 The draft guidance note enhances and replaces existing guidance on investment management operational due diligence to prepare for the start of prudential standard CPS 230.

-The Association of Superannuation Funds of Australia and Jana have released a draft guidance note for consultation which will aim to help the superannuation sector meet new regulatory obligations.
+The Association of Superannuation Funds of Australia and JANA have released a draft guidance note for consultation that will aim to help the superannuation sector meet new regulatory obligations.

 From 1 July 2025, registrable superannuation entities will need to comply with updated requirements set out in Operational Risk Management Standard CPS 230.

-In order to prepare for the new prudential standard, ASFA and Jana announced in November last year they would lead an industry-wide effort to replace the existing guidance on investment management operational due diligence.
+In order to prepare for the new prudential standard, ASFA and JANA announced in November last year that they would lead an industry-wide effort to replace the existing guidance on investment management operational due diligence.

 The proposed updates in the draft guidance aim to strengthen operational resilience and ensure investment managers are demonstrating the effective management of risks as they support the long-term objectives of superannuation funds.

-The draft guidance note makes a range of updates to align with CPS 230 and also CPS 234 Information Security, in order to reinforce a strong, enterprise-wide risk management culture.
+The draft guidance note makes a range of updates to align with CPS 230 and CPS 234 Information Security in order to reinforce a strong, enterprise-wide risk management culture.

-It also contains updates encouraging investment managers to engage independent specialists for operational due diligence reviews which aims to lift industry standards, support consistency in assessments, and promote greater transparency.
+It also contains updates encouraging investment managers to engage independent specialists for operational due diligence reviews that aim to lift industry standards, support consistency in assessments, and promote greater transparency.

 The draft guidance note also provides detailed guidance for independent reviewers and asset owners who self-service and provides a more comprehensive set of criteria covering governance, personnel, IT security, ESG factors, business continuity, and data governance to align with CPS 230.